tnustrings/ct/readme.md

 so that codetext doesn't think it needs to indent when it actually doesn't need to.

+fix: allow dashes in filename (-)

+fix: problem: if files should be written without extensions (.txt etc) in filename, how to tell their roots? is it possible?

 ## possible next steps

 a codetext editor plugin that infers the programming language